pokornyv/SQUAD/ssn_infile.md

 - ConvN : convergence criterium used in self-consitent calculation of n and mu in 2nd-order PT solution.
 Default: 1e-4
 - ConvX : convergence criterium used in calculation n and mu using method defined in *rootf*.
 Default: 1e-5
 - ConvHF : convergence criterium used in calculation of n and mu in the Hartree-Fock solution          :  1e-6
 - MuMin : minimum of the separated interval where we search for mu.
 Used if *rootf=brentq*.
-Default: -2.0
+Default: -2
 - MuMax : maximum of the separated interval where we search for mu.
 Used if *rootf=brentq*.
-Default:  2.0
+Default:  2
 - HF_max_iter : maximum number of iterations in the Hartree-Fock solver.
 Default: 10000
 - offset_x : offset of the energies used to avoid poles in functions (e.g. gap edge).
 Default: 1e-12

-###[IO] section
+### [IO] section

 - WriteIO          :  0/1 switch whether we want to write calculation details to standard output (e.g. screen)
 - WriteFile_HFGF   :  0/1 switch whether the file with HF Green function should be written